 WE ALL HAVE A PART TO PLAY IN PROTECTING SYDNEY’S WATERWAYS

 Report all pollution incidents by calling the NSW Environment Line on 131 555 or contacting your local council.

 If you are building or renovating a home, submission of an Erosion and Sediment Control Plan is required before works begin.
 Ensure your builders are adhering to the rules.
 For more information, click here or contact your local council or the NSW Environment Protection Authority for further consultation.

-If you are a developer or managing a building site, download a quick summary of the facts or consult the NSW Environment Protection Authority’s ‘Blue Book’ for detailed rules and guidelines.
+If you are a developer or managing a building site, download a quick summary of the facts or consult the NSW Office of Environment and Heritage’s ‘Blue Book’ for detailed rules and guidelines.